-The wealth of ancient myths and legends which we call Classical Mythology is one of the major elements of our cultural heritage.
-The study of its iconographic representations is the main aim pursued by the Foundation for the LIMC, a foundation of international character, and constituted under Swiss law, that was formed in Geneva in 1972 and has been located in Basel since 1983.
-Its first task was the preparation and publication of the Lexicon Iconographicum Mythologiae Classicae (LIMC), (1981-1999 and Supplement 2009).
-This work has been continued by the Thesaurus Cultus et Rituum Antiquorum (ThesCRA) (Volumes I-V: 2004-2006; Volumes VI-VIII: 2011-2012; General Index, 2014), focused on the domain of cult and rite.
+The wealth of myths and legends we have inherited from antiquity, which we refer to as classical mythology, constitutes an essential element of our cultural heritage.
+The study of their pictorial representations is the main objective set by the LIMC Foundation, an internationally oriented body under Swiss law, founded in Geneva in 1972 and based in Basel since 1983.
+Its first task was the preparation and publication of the Lexicon Iconographicum Mythologiae Classicae (LIMC) (1981-1999 and Supplement 2009).
+This work subsequently found its expansion through the Thesaurus Cultus et Rituum Antiquorum (ThesCRA) (Volumes I-V: 2004-2006; Volumes VI-VIII: 2011-2012; Index, 2014), which focuses on the cultic and ritual domains.

-The Foundation for the LIMC has been dissolved on 31st of March 2014.
-Its archives have been transferred to the University of Basel which will maintain and develop them in the future.
-The University of Basel will continue to put at the disposal the digital archives of the Foundation for the LIMC.
+The LIMC Foundation was officially dissolved on March 31, 2014.
+Its archives and databases were handed over to the University of Basel.
+The latter will maintain and further develop them in the future.
+The University of Basel will continue to make the digital archives of the Foundation for LIMC available.